-Over-subscription can occur where more students apply for a particular subject than we have capacity to accommodate i.e. we cannot reasonably provide sufficient sets because we do not have the teaching capacity and/or specialist rooming for that subject.
+Over-subscription can occur where more students apply for admission to the Sixth Form particular subject than we have capacity to accommodate i.e. we cannot reasonably provide sufficient sets because we do not have the teaching capacity and/or specialist rooming for that subject.

 If more than 90 external students wish to take up places in our Sixth Form we shall accommodate them provided there is capacity in the subject teaching sets.
-In the event of over-subscription, after the admission of pupils with a Statement of Special Educational Needs or an Education Health and Care Plan where Sir Thomas Rich's School is the named school on the statement or plan, we shall make places available in order of priority to:
+In the event of over-subscription, after the admission of qualifying pupils with a Statement of Special Educational Needs or an Education Health and Care Plan where Sir Thomas Rich's School is the named school on the statement or plan (reducing the number of available places accordingly), we shall make places available in order of priority to: